PostHog/posthog.com/contents/handbook/growth/marketing/paid.md

 - Twitter - _awareness_
 - LinkedIn - _awareness_
 - Reddit - _awareness_

+We are testing ads on:
-- Carbon - _awareness_
+- Quora - _awareness_
+- Product Hunt - _awareness, conversion_

 We may consider other paid platforms such as Facebook and Stack Overflow in the future as we learn more, though they are not currently a priority.
-We have previous tried and no longer use Bing and Google Display, as they did not drive high quality user signups.
+We have previous tried and no longer use Bing, Carbon Ads, and Google Display, as they did not drive high quality user signups.

-We generally target users in the US, Canada, UK, Germany and France for general awareness, as these tend to lead to the most high quality signups.
-For conversion, we tend to stay more focused on US, Canada and Germany.
+We generally target users in the US, Canada, UK, Germany and France, as these tend to lead to the most high quality signups.

 ## Tracking conversion